 Honey and Pancreatitis: Can You Include It in Your Diet?

+Honey is a natural sweetener that offers several health and anti-inflammatory benefits.
+For pancreatitis patients in particular, honey can be a helpful source of energy (calories) for those who struggle to eat enough food, are malnourished, or are unintentionally losing weight.
 On the other hand, when it comes to pancreatitis, it is always important to be cautious when it comes to your dietary needs.
 Unfortunately, many people with pancreatitis have diabetes or are at high risk for the disease.
 This may leave many pancreatitis patients wondering, “Can I eat honey with pancreatitis?”
+In this blog post, guided by advice from Dr. Sinead Duggan, an expert in nutrition and pancreatic disease at Trinity College Dublin, we will explore the relationship between honey and pancreatitis and whether it should be included in a pancreatitis-friendly diet.

 What is pancreatitis?